How to Avoid and Fight Out-of-Network Medical Bills

 - Get everything in writing every time

-- Know your heath plan’s benefits before you seek care
+- Know your health plan’s benefits before you seek care

-- Know your state laws regarding heath insurance billing and limits
+- Know your state laws regarding health insurance billing and limits

 - Make sure negotiated bills serve as payment in full

-If all else fails, you can file a complaint with the department of insurance and/or your health provider which may motivate resolution.
+If all else fails, you can file a complaint with the Department of Insurance and/or your health provider, which may motivate resolution.
+Learn more: State Department of Insurance Contact Info

 Compare Quotes From Top Companies and Save